Galien week of innovation

 Daniel Skovronsky

-Executive Vice President; Chief Scientific Officer and President, Lilly Research Laboratories; President, Immunology, Eli Lilly and Company
+Chief Scientific Officer; President, Lilly Research Laboratories and Lilly Immunology, Eli Lilly and Company

 Ira Tabas

-Richard J. Stock Professor and Vice-Chair of Research, Department of Medicine: Professor of Anatomy & Cell Biology (in Physiology and Cellular Biophysics), Columbia University Irving Medical Center
+Richard J. Stock Professor and Vice-Chair of Research, Department of Medicine, Columbia University Irving Medical Center

 Søren Tullin